Carrie Bradshaw's boyfriends on Sex and the City, ranked

 16. Ray (Craig Bierko)

-Played by Craig Bierko, Ray was a love-him-or-hate-him type fellow — Carrie loved him (at first) and Mr. Big hated him (always).
-The jazz musician introduced Carrie to his genre, chic downtown bars, and his hip way of life, but also brought his hyperactivity and his lack of boyfriend material into the picture.
+Played by Craig Bierko, Ray was a love-him-or-hate-him type fellow—Carrie loved him (at first) and Mr. Big (Chris Noth) hated him (always).
+The musician introduced Carrie to jazz, chic downtown bars, and his hip way of life, but also brought his hyperactivity and his lack of boyfriend material into the picture.

 15. Keith Travers (Vince Vaughn)

 When Carrie and the ladies made their way west to L.A., they met Keith Travers (Vince Vaughn), a man who "represented" Matt Damon.
 He and Carrie spent a couple of dreamy days partying in V.I.P. rooms and scouting out stunning California real estate, but with the surprise arrival of Carrie Fisher, it was soon revealed that he was nothing more than an assistant squatting in his boss' houses.

 Jon Bon Jovi dropped in on SATC's second season as Seth, a man who saw the therapist Carrie spent a short time visiting.
 After flirting in the waiting room and playing a bit of Twister, he revealed his true colors when, in a shared moment of self-awareness, he told Carrie that he loses interest in women after sleeping with them...while in bed, post-coitus.